NeoZ666/Draft-Articles/draft6.md

 - **Nostr:** A simple, open protocol enabling decentralized, censorship-resistant social media.
 - **Smart Contracts:** Agreements that execute automatically based on predefined conditions, eliminating the need for regulatory oversight.
 - **Bitcoin:** Effectively a non-inflatable currency, backed by the Energy Production capabilities of our Civilisation, held up by the Community.
-- **Coinswap:** Bitcoin Transaction's privacy capabilities can be drastically improved with Coinswap.
+- **Coinswap, Payjoin, Coinjoin:** Bitcoin Transaction's privacy capabilities can be drastically improved.
 - **Reticulum:** A low-level mesh networking protocol designed for resilient, decentralized communication, especially when traditional Internet infrastructure fails.
-- **Decentralized Governance (DAOs):** Online organizations where members vote directly on proposals, bypassing traditional bureaucratic layers.
 - **Zero-Knowledge Proofs:** A way to verify information (like identity or eligibility) without revealing sensitive data, reducing paperwork and fraud.
 - **Tor Network:** Tor facilitates anonymous web browsing by directing internet traffic through a worldwide overlay network, concealing users' locations and usage from surveillance and traffic analysis.
 - **GPG (GNU Privacy Guard):** Cryptographic tool for secure communication, enabling users to encrypt data and create digital signatures.